 An example of more detailed scriptural analysis of 1 Tim 2:12 is here.

 The Current Church of Christ Interpretation Excluding Women is New

-The Churches of Christ and some others as recently as the late 1800s and early 1900s interpreted scripture to exclude women from teaching men and having authority over men virtually everywhere and in any context—in public, in the workplace, in government, anywhere except in some home settings, in private.
+The Churches of Christ and some others as recently as the late 1800s and early 1900s interpreted scripture to exclude women from teaching men and from having authority over men virtually anywhere and everywhere and in any context—in public, in the workplace, in government, anywhere except in some home settings, in private.
 That interpretation was based on the idea that women were inferior and that they must not do anything except raise children.
 It was a patriarchical society for centuries.